Short Answer

 Contract Snapshot

-This Kalshi market resolves to YES if the 7-day moving average of transit calls through the Strait of Hormuz, as reported by IMF PortWatch, is above 60 before May 15, 2026.
-If this condition is not met by May 15, 2026, 9:59 AM EDT, the market resolves to NO. The market opened on March 17, 2026, at 10:00 AM EDT, and will close and expire early if the YES condition is met.
+This market resolves to "Yes" if the 7-day moving average of transit calls through the Strait of Hormuz, as reported by IMF PortWatch, is above 60.
+If this condition is not met before April 15, 2026, the market resolves to "No." The market will close and expire early if the "Yes" condition is fulfilled; otherwise, it closes by April 15, 2026, at 9:59 AM EDT.

 Available Contracts